Mat Whitecross

-Mat Whitecross (born 21 September 1977) is an English film director, editor and screenwriter.
-He began his career working for filmmaker Michael Winterbottom and producer Andrew Eaton at Revolution Films, being also known for directing The Road to Guantánamo, Ian Dury biopic Sex & Drugs & Rock & Roll, as well as music documentaries Oasis: Supersonic and Coldplay: A Head Full of Dreams.
-Whitecross has also directed music videos for Coldplay, Take That and the Rolling Stones, being a long-time collaborator of the former band.
+Mat Whitecross (born 21 September 1977) is an English film director, editor, and screenwriter.
+He began his career working for Michael Winterbottom, a director, and producer Andrew Eaton at Revolution Films.
+Whitecross is known for directing The Road to Guantánamo;an Ian Dury biopic, Sex & Drugs & Rock & Roll; as well as music documentaries Oasis: Supersonic and Coldplay: A Head Full of Dreams.
+Whitecross has directed music videos for Coldplay, Take That and the Rolling Stones, being a long-time collaborator of Coldplay's.

-Life and career
+Career

-Whitecross was born and raised on Oxford.
+Whitecross was born in Oxford, England, and grew up there.
 His parents were political refugees who were imprisoned in Argentina during the country's Dirty War.
-He takes inspiration from the place where he was raised and from his parents' friends, many of whom are South American immigrants who fled tortures and prison.

-He began his career working for filmmaker Michael Winterbottom and producer Andrew Eaton at Revolution Films as a runner on the film 24 Hour Party People.
+He takes inspiration from the place where he grew up and from his parents' friends, many of whom are South American immigrants who fled tortures and prison.
+He began his career working for filmmaker Michael Winterbottom and Andrew Eaton at Revolution Films as a runner on the film 24 Hour Party People.
 Within a few months of starting at Revolution Films, they gave him the chance of shooting and editing for them.

-His directorial debut The Road to Guantanamo started as a conversation with Winterbottom about the Tipton Three whilst on the shoot for the film 9 Songs.
-They both agreed that the story was fascinating and worth of a film but due to other commitments, Winterbottom was unable to begin research and preparation, suggesting that Mat should start the process.
-Whitecross and Winterbottom would go on to co-direct and co-write the film that featured Riz Ahmed in his debut acting role.
-The Road to Guantánamo won the Silver Bear for Best Director at the 56th Berlin International Film Festival and Independent Spirit Award for Best Documentary Feature.
+His directorial debut The Road to Guantanamo began as a conversation with Winterbottom about the Tipton Three whilst on the shoot for the film 9 Songs.
+They both agreed that the story was fascinating and worth of a film but due to other commitments, Winterbottom was unable to begin research and preparation, suggesting that Whitecross should start the process.
+Whitecross and Winterbottom then co-directed and co-wrote the film which features Riz Ahmed in his debut acting role.
+The Road to Guantánamo won the Silver Bear for Best Director at the 56th Berlin International Film Festival in Berlin, Germany and the Independent Spirit Award for Best Documentary Feature.